 The Blue Tiers are still a hidden gem, remotely located and not leading along any popular tourist route.
 Very few visitors come to the Blue Tier Giant.
 There wasn't any soul in sight during our walk through this majestic and fascinating rainforest in Tassie.

 Where there is rainforest, there is rain!
-This area is often cloudy or overcast though summer brings pleasant temperatures, usually around 20°C. The winter is cold with one-digit temperatures.
-The winter is the wettest season as long as the forests exist.
+This area is often cloudy or overcast though summer brings pleasant temperatures, usually around 20°C. The winter is cold, with one-digit temperatures.
+Winter is the wettest season as long as the forests exist.
 It's the wettest time of the year, with its peak in August.
 The driest months are the summer, from December to March.
 In April (autumn), it might be a lovely walk with different species of fungi along the trail.
 Yet, it's Tassie.
 Don't let the rain spoil your vacation when visiting this outstanding destination.

 Without our primary forests, we will experience more droughts worldwide.
 Climate Change is Real!

 The Blue Tier Forest Reserve and the Blue Tier giant tree, also called the big tree, are still hidden gems.
 With more attention, I hope these ancient trees survive.
 The forest is well known for its mining history.
 Therefore, areas of this valuable forest were cleared.
 There are plenty of walks in the Blue Tier area.